 Excessive Shedding Of Cat Hair

-If your cat is senior and has excessive shedding or bald patches that are appearing, please take it to the vet for a checkup.
+If your cat is senior and has excessive hair shedding, or bald patches are appearing, please take the cat to the vet for a checkup.

 Similarly if your cat, senior or otherwise, appears to be shedding more than usual it will mean a trip to the vet for a diagnosis and treatment if necessary.
 It is best to get an expert opinion when something is not right.